alleboudy/spm/README.md

 http://didawiki.cli.di.unipi.it/doku.php/magistraleinformaticanetworking/spm/start

-Using FastFlow to parallelize the application of a filter via OpenCV
+Using FastFlow to parallelize the application of a filter via OpenCV 3 on a video

 parallel.cpp is the implementation using fastflow